Mr-Vale/Network_Logger/README.md

   - Timestamp
 - Stores logs in a device-specific JSON file
 - Designed to run automatically at boot via `systemd`
-- Placeholder uploader module for future Google Drive support
+- Uploads to Google Drive
 - Works as a dependency in other Raspberry Pi install scripts

 ## 🚀 Installation